Call Today: 407-540-1551

 Finders Keepers, Losers Weepers - not in Florida.

-This law applies equally to obviously valuable items such as lap tops and electronic devices, as well as to less obviously valuable items such as hubcaps and bicycles.
+This law applies equally to obviously valuable items such as laptops and electronic devices, as well as to less obviously valuable items such as hubcaps and bicycles.

 Penalties for Theft of Lost or Abandoned Property